What Can You Do with a Philosophy Degree?

-A wide variety of people, including artists and entertainers (e.g., Lana Del Ray, Ricky Gervais, Matt Groening), business people (e.g., Damon Horowitz, Larry Sanger, Peter Theil), government leaders (e.g. Thomas Jefferson, Bill Clinton, David Souter), journalists (e.g., Chris Hayes, Tamar Keith, Stone Phillips), activists (e.g., Rev. Martin Luther King, Angela Davis), athletes (Arian Forster, Bruce Lee), writers (e.g., Mary Higgins Clark, Umberto Eco, Ayn Rand, David Foster Wallace), and more!
+People who study philosophy go on to do all sorts of things.
+They are artists and entertainers (e.g., Lana Del Ray, Ricky Gervais, Matt Groening), business people (e.g., Damon Horowitz, Larry Sanger, Peter Theil), government leaders (e.g. Thomas Jefferson, Bill Clinton, David Souter), journalists (e.g., Chris Hayes, Tamar Keith, Stone Phillips), activists (e.g., Rev. Martin Luther King, Angela Davis), athletes (Arian Forster, Bruce Lee), writers (e.g., Mary Higgins Clark, Umberto Eco, Ayn Rand, David Foster Wallace), and more!

 Students who study philosophy at Austin College are similarly diverse.
 They become lawyers, artists, business owners and entrepreneurs, nonprofit administrators, medical professionals, and professors, among other things.

 When considering a job opening, philosophy majors look beyond the job description and consider the nature of the work required.
 Philosophy does not need to be mentioned in a job description for the skills that studying it builds to be valuable.

 How Studying Philosophy Prepares You for a Variety of Careers

 Studying philosophy builds skills that are useful in a wide range of professions.
 These skills include the abilities to assess complex ideas, analyze and construct arguments, solve problems, and communicate clearly and persuasively.
 Want more details?